Skip to content

 • small mineral fraction (pumice, lava, or similar) for stability

-6. Fertilizing – steady and moderate
+6. Fertilizing – moderate feeding

 • Approach: balanced liquid feed at a conservative dilution, adjusted to actual growth pace.